-Back in episode seven, Ai was kidnapped and taken to Goran Academy, which is a facility meant to quarantine children with special powers from the outside world.
+Back in Episode Seven, Ai was kidnapped and taken to Goran Academy, which is a facility meant to quarantine children with special powers from the outside world.
 Once a child enters Goran Academy, they are not allowed to leave.
-Ai meets a young man named Alis Colors; unbeknownst to Ai, Alis is actually the man in the lion mask she had met back in Ortus.
+Ai meets a young man named Alis Color.
+Unbeknownst to Ai, Alis is actually the man in the lion mask she had met back in Ortus.
 She also meets her classmates at the school, as well as a ghost named Dee Entzie Stratmitos.
 Ai learns that Alis is trying to coordinate an escape from Goran Academy.

 Alis has cleared the obstacles, and Dee says they’ll be leaving at 3:00 a.m.
 At this point, Meme and Mimi say they’re willing to join in.
 Ai asks everyone to hold off for one more night and to give her one more chance to try to convince Tanya to escape with them.
 Unfortunately, Tanya refuses to talk to Ai again.

 Even more important than that is Ai’s conversation with Alis in the clock tower.
-Alis explains the concepts of there being two worlds: one where the world can exist and go on as it even without observers, while the second is the on viewed be observers who see nothing more than how their brains translate it.
+Alis explains the concepts of there being two worlds: one where the world can exist and go on even without observers, while the second is the one viewed by observers who see nothing more than how their brains translate it.
 Alis is basically trying to explain to Ai that there is the world as it actually is, and the world that is seen by each person that is shaped by their experiences.

 Now, what I’m really curious about is what Alis means by saving the world by destroying it.
 It’s also clear that Ai is somehow important to his plans, and it’ll be interesting to see what he thinks he needs her for and whether or not she will actually help Alis.